knrt10/kubernetes-basicLearning/readme.md

 ```

 Let’s examine this descriptor in detail.
 It conforms to the **v1** version of the Kubernetes API.
 The type of resource you’re describing is a pod, with the name **kubia-manual**.
 The pod consists of a single container based on the **knrt10/kubia** image.
 You’ve also given a name to the container and indicated that it’s listening on port **8080**.

+#### Using kubectl create to create the pod

+To create the pod from your YAML file, use the **kubectl create** command:

+`kubectl create -f kubia-manual.yaml`
+> pod/kubia-manual created

+The **kubectl create -f** command is used for creating any resource (not only pods) from a YAML or JSON file.

+#### Retrieving a PODs logs with Kubectl logs

+Your little Node.js application logs to the process’s standard output.
+Containerized applications usually log to the standard output and standard error stream instead of writing their logs to files.
+This is to allow users to view logs of different applications in a simple, standard way.

+To see your pod’s log (more precisely, the container’s log) you run the following command on your local machine (no need to ssh anywhere):

+`kubectl logs kubia-manual`
+> Kubia server starting...

+You haven’t sent any web requests to your Node.js app, so the log only shows a single log statement about the server starting up.
+As you can see, retrieving logs of an application running in Kubernetes is incredibly simple if the pod only contains a single container.

+##### Specifying the container name when getting logs of multiple container pod

+If your pod includes multiple containers, you have to explicitly specify the container name by including the **-c container name** option when running **kubectl logs**.
+In your kubia-manual pod, you set the container’s name to **kubia**, so if additional containers exist in the pod, you’d have to get its logs like this:

+`kubectl logs kubia-manual -c kubia`

+Note that you can only retrieve container logs of pods that are still in existence.
+When a pod is deleted, its logs are also deleted.

+#### Forwarding a Local Network to a port in the Pod

+When you want to talk to a specific pod without going through a service (for debugging or other reasons), Kubernetes allows you to configure port forwarding to the pod.
+This is done through the **kubectl port-forward** command.
+The following command will forward your machine’s local port **8888** to port **8080** of your **kubia-manual** pod:

+In a different terminal, you can now use curl to send an HTTP request to your pod through the kubectl port-forward proxy running on localhost:8888:

+`curl localhost:8888`
+> You've hit kubia-manual

+Using port forwarding like this is an effective way to test an individual pod.